CodingTrain/Suggestion-Box/README.md

 # Coding Train Topics

-This repo is for tracking Coding Train topics.
+This report is for tracking Coding Train topics.
 You can [browse existing suggestions](https://github.com/CodingRainbow/Rainbow-Topics/issues) as well as [suggest a new topic](https://github.com/CodingRainbow/Rainbow-Topics/issues/new).

 In addition, you can use the "github issue" reactions (thumbs up) to upvote suggestions.